jamesdiffeycoding/Automation_AcademicWebScrapingAndExcelCategorisation_Imperial/README.md

 # Why Python?

 Python is ideal for this kind of data extraction task where we are also happy working in a Command Line Interface.

+# Dev environment

+With Python installed, use the Command Line to run the script file

+- Enter "python script.py" in the terminal.